 The 6GB of RAM likely helped.
 The Pixel 3a was criticized for its measly 4GB of RAM.
 It often kicked active apps out of memory to make room for new ones.
-In an analysis last year, we determined that 6GB of RAM is the ideal minimum for an Android device.
+6GB of RAM is the ideal minimum for an Android device.
 It’s nice that Google has been listening and maintained the same amount of RAM as the Pixel 4 series.

 The 128GB of storage was also a nice surprise.
 Considering the more expensive Pixel 4 starts at 64GB of storage, it’s striking that Google would give the Pixel 4a more.
 It’s nice to see, especially since I like to store my entire music library locally alongside a variety of videos.

 In benchmarks, the Pixel 4a didn’t perform particularly well, but that’s to be expected.
 For example, the Pixel 4a scored significantly lower than the OnePlus Nord, but this performance difference is due to the lesser chip in the Pixel 4a.
 In casual use, I didn’t notice a difference.

 Battery life on the Pixel 4a was good in daily use, though not incredible.
 I got an average of 6.5 hours of screen-on time most days, resulting in over a full day of use.
 This was nice to see, considering the Pixel 4 series had some of the worst battery life we’ve seen in a long time.
 The lower-powered Snapdragon 730G played a role here, alongside the larger 3,140mAh battery.
 If you really want exemplary battery life on a Pixel, check out the Pixel 4a 5G.

 The Pixel 4a took 87 minutes to charge to full on the included 18W charger.
-This result is squarely in the middle of the road compared to other devices we’ve tested this year.
-It’s certainly not the speedy 43 minutes achieved by the Oppo Find X2 Pro‘s 65W charger, but it gets the job done.
+This result is squarely in the middle of the road compared to other budget devices.
 Unfortunately, Google opted to skip wireless charging in this device, though it’s a fair omission at this price point.